JJConsulting/JJMasterData/doc/Documentation/articles/localization.md

 <br>

 > [!TIP]
-> By default we write the resources in a table, allowed the user create dictionaries dynamically by adding translated words and texts, you can set the table name with the TableResources property in the JJMasterDataOptions class.
+> By default we write the resources in a table, allowed the user create dictionaries dynamically by adding translated words and texts, you can set the table name with the LocalizationTableName property in the <xref:JJMasterData.Commons.Configuration.Options.MasterDataCommonsOptions> class.

 ## Implement IStringLocalizer<MasterDataResources>